-DISCLOSURES: SR reports receiving research funding from Salix Pharmaceuticals.
-PS reports serving as a consultant, advisory board member, and speaker for Allergan, Ironwood Pharmaceuticals, Inc., and Salix Pharmaceuticals.
+DISCLOSURES: AK reports being a consultant, advisory board member, and speaker for Salilx Pharmaceuticals, an advisory board member for Ironwood Pharmaceuticals, and a speaker for Alfasigma.
+SR reports receiving research funding from Salix Pharmaceuticals.
+PS reports serving as a consultant, advisory board member, and speaker for Allergan, Ironwood Pharmaceuticals, and Salix Pharmaceuticals.
 ZH is an employee of Salix Pharmaceuticals.
 AR reports serving as a consultant for Salix Pharmaceuticals.
 BL reports serving as an advisory board member for Forest Laboratories, a subsidiary of Allergan plc, Ironwood Pharmaceuticals, Inc., and Salix Pharmaceuticals.